nikosath/thecosmicbang-tab-manager/README.md

 tabs.openMany(URLS, OPENING_DELAY);

 // Select the even positioned tabs.
+TabManager's instance is 0 index based.
+// So, we actually need to select the odd indices.
-// evenTabs is a Array of Window objects var evenTabs = tabs.filter(function (tab, idx) {
+// (evenTabs is a Array of Window objects) var evenTabs = tabs.filter(function (tab, idx) {
   return idx % 2 !== 0;
 });